anko9801/zenn-docs/articles/malloc-arena.md

 /* Conveniently, the unsorted bin can be used as dummy top on first call */
 #define initial_top(M)              (unsorted_chunks (M))
 ```

+  /* Base of the topmost chunk -- not otherwise kept in a bin */
+  mchunkptr top;

+  /* The remainder from the most recent split of a small request */
+  mchunkptr last_remainder;

 ### last_remainder
 smallbins